JessicaCodesx/COSC3506_EventManagementSystem/README.md

 - **Backend won't start**: Make sure MySQL is running and the database and user credentials are set up correctly.
 - **Frontend can't connect to backend**: Check that backend is running on port 8080 and that there are no CORS issues.
-- **Login fails**: Verify that the backend is properly seeding the initial users.
-Check console for any error messages.